memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

     ```
 11. Run `make`

-### Silabs Simplicy Studio - 5/10
+### Silabs Simplicity Studio - 5/10

 ![](img/best-and-worst-mcu-sdks/3F4AD307-656B-4664-B988-4F5A301BD771.png)

-Silabs Cortex-M MCU come from its acquisition of Energy Micro who was famous for
+Silabs Cortex-M MCU comes from its acquisition of Energy Micro who was famous for
 the very low power consumption of their MCUs.
 Silabs now makes a range of
 Cortex-M based MCUs, some with 2.4GHz radios.

 Like many of the vendors in the lower half of this list, Silabs distributes
-their SDK alongside an Eclipse-based IDE.
-In their case they call it “Simplicity
+its SDK alongside an Eclipse-based IDE.
+In their case, they call it “Simplicity
 Studio”.
-While Simplicity is the best of those IDEs, it does leaves those of us
+While Simplicity is the best of those IDEs, it does leave those of us
 who do not love Eclipse with few solutions.
 Here, I chose to use Eclipse to
 generate Makefiles.